7 Chiropractic Report of Findings Essentials

 That’s probably due to the reputation that patient reports are merely a manipulative sales tactic.

 You’re not trying to make patients cry.
-You’re not trying to get them to say “Yes!”
-You’re not threatening them by exaggerating their problems.
+You’re not trying to manipulate them to say “Yes!”
+You’re not threatening or scaring them by exaggerating their problems.
 And you’re not trying to sell anything.

 Instead, let’s tell the truth, provide hope and show up as a trusted leader.
-If that’s congruent with your sensibilities, here are some things to keep in mind.
-There are a few helpful chiropractic report of findings forms that make your job even easier.
-(Get more details in our free eBook Remarkable Reports.)
+If that’s congruent with your sensibilities, here is a template of an effective chiropractic report of findings.
+There are helpful chiropractic report of findings forms that make your job even easier.
+(Get more report of findings insights by downloading your personal copy of our 42-page free eBook Remarkable Reports.)

 1. Answer the Question “What’s Wrong?”

 Give a formal report of findings.
-Even if it’s a quick five-minute affair in front of the view box.
+Even if it’s merely a five-minute affair in front of the viewbox.
 Your objective is to give a new context and meaning to their symptoms.

-Because many patients think their symptoms are the problem.
+Most patients think their pain is the problem.
 After all, that’s what has brought them to your practice.
-Your mission is to reframe their symptoms as the signs of deeper problems—much like the piercing sound of a smoke detector or the check engine light on their dash.
+Your mission is to reframe their symptoms as the sign of deeper problems—much like the piercing sound of a smoke detector or the check engine light on their dash.
+Their symptom is merely a language their body uses to announce a limit has been reached and a change is necessary.

 2. Explain the Nervous System Focus of Chiropractic

-Many chiropractors use an actual safety pin to explain the efferent and afferent nerve communications responsible for regulating the entire body.
+Many chiropractors use an actual safety pin to explain the efferent and afferent nerve communications (safety pin cycle) responsible for regulating the entire body.
 Help patients appreciate that what appears to be a stomach problem may actually be a brain-to-stomach or stomach-to-brain nerve communication problem.
-It manifests as a stomach issue, but its malfunction is neurologically based.
+It may appear as a stomach issue, but its malfunction could be neurological rather than organic.

 You might want to explain this nerve interference as the result of a stress overload to their body.
 “Of the three stresses, physical stress, chemical stress and emotional stress, any idea which one could be the cause of this particular health issue?”